BioJulia/biojulia.github.io/docs/src/getting_started/juliainstallation.md

 installation from the command-line.
 It is the easiest and most convenient installation option, and is available on almost all platforms that support Julia.

-- If you are running Linux or Mac, enter the following command in your terminal:
+- If you are running **Linux or Mac**, enter the following command in your terminal:
 ```
 curl -fsSL https://install.julialang.org | sh
 ```

-- If you are running Windows, enter the following:
+- If you are running **Windows**, enter the following:
 ```
 winget install julia -s msstore
 ```

-- If you have the Rust programming language installed on your machine, you can install `juliaup` via the Cargo package manager:
+- If you have the **Rust** programming language installed on your machine, you can install `juliaup` via the Cargo package manager:

 !!! warning
-    This is not a recommended option as this will involve compiling the actual `juliaup` executable on your local machine
+    This is not a recommended option as this will involve compiling the actual `juliaup` executable on your machine

 ```
 cargo install juliaup